PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

     res.save_to_markdown(save_path="output") ## Save the result of the current image in Markdown format
 ```

-<b>Note:</b> The parameters in the configuration file are the production line initialization parameters.
-If you wish to change the initialization parameters of the General Layout Parsing v2 production line, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
+<b>Note:</b> The parameters in the configuration file are the pipeline initialization parameters.
+If you wish to change the initialization parameters of the General Layout Parsing v2 pipeline, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
 Additionally, CLI prediction also supports passing in a configuration file, simply specify the path of the configuration file with `--pipeline`.

 ## 3. Development Integration/Deployment
-If the production line meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.
+If the pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.

-If you need to integrate the production line directly into your Python project, you can refer to the example code in [2.2 Python Script Method](#22-python脚本方式集成).
+If you need to integrate the pipeline directly into your Python project, you can refer to the example code in [2.2 Python Script Method](#22-python脚本方式集成).

 In addition, PaddleX also provides three other deployment methods, which are detailed as follows:

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have strict performance requirements (especially response speed) for deployment strategies to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides a high-performance inference plugin aimed at deeply optimizing the performance of model inference and pre/post-processing to significantly speed up the end-to-end process.
 For detailed high-performance inference procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

 ☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common form of deployment in actual production environments.
 By encapsulating the inference functionality into a service, clients can access these services through network requests to obtain inference results.
-PaddleX supports various service-oriented deployment solutions for production lines.
+PaddleX supports various service-oriented deployment solutions for pipelines.
 For detailed procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).

 Below is the API reference for basic service-oriented deployment and examples of service calls in multiple languages: